-A well-crafted backstory helps us to better understand characters—whether they're hero or villain—and why they do what they do.
+A well-crafted backstory helps us to better understand characters—whether they're heroes or villains—and why they do what they do.
 Backstories are the foundation for desires, goals, fears, trauma, grudges, and unusual behaviors that pique our interest.

 Many times, character backstories are tragic and sad, full of agony and heartbreak and loss and grief.
 Those key moments can lead to villainous behavior, desires for revenge, or aversion to people.
 They're often laced with physical and emotional suffering.

-From characters who suffered catastrophic losses to those who were born to a dark past, here are our picks for the best anime characters with sad and tragic backstories.
+From characters who suffered catastrophic losses to those who were born to a dark past, here are our picks for the saddest anime characters with heartbreakingly tragic backstories.

 Though all of the kids at Gracefield House are destined to their tragic fate as food for demons, Ray definitely got the worst of it.
 He knew—from the very start—what was going on at that orphanage.